Reinforcement Learning Methods for the Stochastic Optimal Control of an Industrial Power-to-Heat System: Mathematical Modeling of the Industrial P2H System

+We now describe the relationship between the HTHP, in particular the inlet and outlet temperatures at the HTHX and its electricity demand, and the control variable.

+\myparagraph{Piecewise Constant HTHX Inlet and Outlet Temperature} According to Assumption \ref{Ass:ConstantControl}, the control variable $\AC$ representing the heat flow rate in the TES is piecewise constant, i.e., $\AC(t)=\AC_n$ in each interval $[t_n,t_{n+1})$ for $n=0,\ldots,N-1$.
+This property is transferred to the HTHX inlet and outlet temperatures $\THTin$ and $\THTout$, which result from the given system configuration in which the TES is integrated, the fact that $\TSGin$ and $\TSGout$ are constant on $[0,\Hor]$ and the following energy balances.

-\myparagraph{Heat Flows} The heat flows to and from the TES associated with the charging and discharging operations result from an energy balance.
-During charging, we have in period $[t_n,t_{n+1}]$ an inflow of thermal energy from the HTHP to the thermal oil loop with rate $\mdot c_F^{} \AO_n$ and an outflow from that loop to the SG with rate $\mdot c_F^{} \TSGin$.
-Here, $c_F^{}$ denotes the specific heat capacity of the thermal oil.
-Since we neglect losses to the environment, the difference between the two rates gives the inflow rate to the TES during the charging process.
-This difference is non-negative since $\AO_n\ge \TSGin$.
+In period $[t_n,t_{n+1})$ during charging, we have an inflow of thermal energy from the HTHP to the thermal oil loop with rate $\npump\mdot c_\text{p,f}^{} \THTout(t)$ and an outflow from this loop to the SG with constant rate $\npump\mdot c_\text{p,f}^{} \TSGin$.
+Here, $c_\text{p,f}^{}$ denotes the specific heat capacity (assumed to be temperature independent) of the thermal oil and $\npump$ the number of HTHPs operating in parallel in the underlying P2H system, which is not explicitly shown in Figure \ref{HTHP_scheme}).
+Since we neglect losses to the environment, the difference between the two rates gives the constant inflow rate $\AC_n$ to the TES during the charging process.
+Recall that $\AC_n>0$ holds in charging mode, thus it follows $\THTout> \TSGin$.